Babe Dahlgren

 Ellsworth Tenney "Babe" Dahlgren (June 15, 1912 – September 4, 1996) was an American professional baseball infielder.
 He played twelve seasons in Major League Baseball from 1935 to 1946 for the Boston Red Sox, New York Yankees, Boston Braves, Chicago Cubs, St. Louis Browns, Brooklyn Dodgers, Philadelphia Phillies, and Pittsburgh Pirates.

-Dahlgren is perhaps best remembered for replacing Lou Gehrig in the lineup on May 2, 1939, which ended Gehrig's 14-year, 2,130 consecutive game streak.
+Dahlgren is best remembered for replacing Lou Gehrig in the lineup on May 2, 1939, which ended Gehrig's 14-year, 2,130 consecutive game streak.
 Dahlgren hit a home run and a double as the Yankees routed Detroit 22–2.
 He went on to hit 15 home runs and drive in 89 runs for the season for the Yankees.

 The Browns returned Dahlgren to the Cubs for a contract dispute once it was learned that he had become eligible for the draft in May 1942.
 He was sold to the Dodgers soon after.
 In August 1942 he sought voluntary retirement.
 In early 1943, Dahlgren was notified by the draft board to report for his physical, which occurred in mid-May of that year.
 After passing his physical, Dahlgren was to be inducted into the military in July 1943.
 In July 1943, he played on the National League All-star team.
 In October 1943, Dahlgren was rejected for military service due to a sinus condition.